 <img height="1" width="1" src="https://www.facebook.com/tr?id=887284988060755&amp;ev=PageView &amp;noscript=1">

-Call (212) 203-4300 or email us to schedule a complimentary consultation with one of our attorneys to discuss the legal structure, regulatory requirements, timeline and costs involved in forming a digital-asset hedge fund.
-We will also be happy to answer any questions you have about launching your fund and specific digital-asset-related fund questions.
+Schedule your complimentary consultation with one of our experienced attorneys to discuss the legal structure, regulatory requirements, timeline, and costs of forming a digital-asset fund.

 Digital-Asset Fund Resources